hymnis/dsul-python/README.md

 ### Options

     --help                    Show help and usage information.
-    -h, --host <host>         The hostname/address to expose IPC server on. [default: localhost] -p, --port <port>         The port number used for the IPC server. [default: 5795] -s, --socket <socket>     The socket to use for IPC server (disables TCP, -h and -p aren't needed or used).
-    -c, --comport <comport>   The com port. [default: /dev/ttyUSB0] -b, --baudrate <baudrate> The baudrate to use with the com port. [default: 38400] -t, --timeout <timeout>   The connection timeout to use for com port (in seconds). [default: 1] --save                    Save (non-default) settings to config file.
+    --save                    Save (non-default) settings to config file.
     --update                  Update config file with new settings.
     --version                 Show current version.
-    --verbose                 Show more detailed output.
+    -h, --host <host>         The hostname/address to expose IPC server on. [default: localhost] -p, --port <port>         The port number used for the IPC server. [default: 5795] -s, --socket <socket>     The socket to use for IPC server (disables TCP, -h and -p aren't needed or used).
+    -c, --comport <comport>   The COM port to use. [default: /dev/ttyUSB0] -b, --baudrate <baudrate> The baudrate to use with the COM port. [default: 38400] -t, --timeout <timeout>   The connection timeout to use for COM port (in seconds). [default: 1] -v, --verbose             Show more detailed output.

 ## CLI client